bilus/go-rally/README.md

     - [ ] User defined pipelines?
       Board A -> Board B -> Board C
       Pipeline view
-- [ ] Private boards
-      See a list of who reacted, slack-like
-      Users can define conventions e.g. "I want to help"
 - [ ] Tenancy
 - [ ] Use websockets to show user activity in real-time "Gina just upvoted a post"